 Borg acknowledges the Traditional Owners of the lands across Australia as the continuing custodians of Country and Culture.

 We pay our respect to First Nations peoples and their Elders, past and present.
-We acknowledge and celebrate the inherent strengths of Aboriginal and Torres Strait Islander peoples and communities.
-We thank the many Aboriginal and Torres Strait Islander communities, organisations and individuals that have guided us through our reconciliation journey.
+We acknowledge and celebrate the inherent strengths of Aboriginal and Torres Strait Islander peoples and communities, and we thank the many organisations and individuals that have guided us through our reconciliation journey.

 Artist - Garry Purchase